ai-tex-rex/ai-tex-rex.github.io/README.md

 ## Acknowledgments

-**`tex-Rex`**'s analysis criteria are inspired by the scientific communication guidelines from MIT's Nuclear Science and Engineering Communication Lab (NSE CommLab).
-While our tool provides automated feedback, we encourage users to also refer to the original [NSE CommKit](https://mitcommlab.mit.edu/nse/use-the-commkit/) for detailed writing guidelines.
+**`tex-Rex`**'s analysis criteria are inspired by the scientific communication guidelines from MIT's Nuclear Science and Engineering Communication Lab (NSE CommLab) and the [NSE CommKit](https://mitcommlab.mit.edu/nse/use-the-commkit/).

 ## License